 You spoke and we listened!

-Our clients been requesting the Split Toe for quite some time, and we are happy to finally announce this style has been added to our catalog!
+Our clients have been requesting the Split Toe for quite some time, and we are happy to finally announce this style has been added to our catalog!

-The split toe derby is a model that has been extra popular in recent years, and just entered the sphere of gentlemen’s urban wardrobes.
+The split-toe derby is a model that has been extra popular in recent years, and just entered the sphere of gentlemen’s urban wardrobes.

 There is some discussion about where the model was born.
-One version states that it was developed for fishermen in Norway who needed water resistant shoes, hence the name Norwegian derby as it is often called.
+One version states that it was developed for fishermen in Norway who needed water-resistant shoes, hence the name Norwegian derby as it is often called.

-Another says that the model derived from England, with shoes made for workers who during the 1800s and early 1900s built large infrastructure projects such as channels, railways and similar, so-called navigational engineers with the nickname navvy.
+Another says that the model derived from England, with shoes made for workers who during the 1800s and early 1900s built large infrastructure projects such as channels, railways, and similar, so-called navigational engineers with the nickname navvy.

 When the channels were dug, there was often a wet field in which they worked, and shoes that resisted water were required.
 In England, the model is often also called navvy cut.